haugstrup/TournamentUtils/README.md

 # Tournament Utilities
 This is a handful of utility classes for handling group generation, seeding etc. for pinball match-play tournaments

 TODO:

 * BalancedHeadToHeadPairing: Balanced pairing of head to head groups based on a seeded list of players
-* Arena/Machine randomizer: Input two or more players including how many times they've played a machine and a list of available machines.
-Picks the most "foreign" machine
 * Add support for up to 128 players in GroupPairing

+## ArenaSelector
+Pretty naive arena selector.
+Input an array of arenas and the amount of times each have been played and an array of available arenas (each arena must be an object that implements a `getArenaId` method).
+The selector will pick a random arena that hasn't been played before or failing that the least played arena of the available ones.
+Example in `example/ArenaSelector`.

 ## DanishHeadToHeadPairing
 Input an array of seeded players and it'll pair them up according to the Danish system.
 Seed #1 will play Seed #2, Seed #3 will play seed #4 and so on.
 Returns an associative array with `groups` and `byes`.
 The bye will always go to the last seed.
 Example in `example/DanishHeadToHeadPaiting`.